 The No Time to Die soundtrack includes music by Billie Eilish, Buju Banton and Louis Armstrong.
-This info article contains spoilers for Cary Joji Fukunaga’s 2021 James Bond movie.
+This info article contains spoilers and song details for Cary Joji Fukunaga’s 2021 movie.
 Visit the Vague Visages Soundtracks of Cinema section for more music guides.

 No Time to Die stars Daniel Craig as James Bond for the fifth and final time.
 Léa Seydoux co-headlines as Dr. Madeleine Swann, a psychotherapist who helps 007 reach an epiphany about work and life in general.
 The 25th franchise installment was scored by the legendary Hans Zimmer and includes numerous needle drop tracks that will please fans of reggae and Cuban music.
 Here’s every featured song in No Time to Die.